casterbn/QtCompile/notes.md

 ## Difference of this Qt and offically distributed Qt

-All Qt 5 builds here have been configured with -no-icu, because I thought that the ICU is useless for common users, and it is rather a big thing.
+All Qt builds here have been configured with -no-icu, because I thought that the ICU is useless for common users, and it is rather a big thing.
-Another reason is that Qt5 have depecrated WebKit, which depends on ICU.

-Using linked OpenSSL support except for Qt 5 builds on macOS and all static builds.
-macOS Qt 4 builds and Windows builds are using statically linked OpenSSL, Android builds are using statically linked OpenSSL.
+Using linked OpenSSL support for most packages. macOS Qt 4 builds and Windows Qt 4/5 builds before 5.12 are using linked OpenSSL to dynamic(shared) libraries, Android builds are using statically linked OpenSSL.
 macOS Qt 5 builds are using SecureTransport instead of OpenSSL.
+Windows Qt 5 builds after 5.13 are using SChannel instead of OpenSSL.

 No debug libs, which cuts more than a half of the size of the whole Qt package.